Jelmerro/hoyaf/README.md

 This will without a doubt cause many familiar sites to break, or even be unreachable.
 It can always be completely reversed with `./hoyaf -u all`.
 Cherry-picking the companies that you don't want to deal with is recommended.
+Companies that were manually blocked are not included in the 'all' option, but they are visble in the list of currently active rules: `./hoyaf -l`.

 ## Some Context